 During divorce or custody modification, parents can either mutually agree to include virtual visitation in their parenting plan, or else request that the court include it in the final order.
 In these situations, your judge would assess your circumstances to see if electronic communication is a viable option for your family.

-When Does the Court Allow Virtual Visitation?
+When Does the Court Allow This Form of Visitation?

 This crisis resulted in a sudden, unexpected reliance on virtual visitation, which most divorced families took part of in some way.
 However, long before COVID became a household word, electronic communication was already being used by California courts to supplement in-person visits.